-- Name your new favorite; you can create many favorites and use them later when working with workbooks. - Select attributes and features for your variable list by performing one or more of these actions: - Common Filter Selection Click on a program (TCGA, CCLE, TARGET, BEATAML1.0) to display relevant filters (attributes and features) under the COMMON tab. - \ Check the checkbox adjacent to each feature that you are interested in.
+- Name your new favorite; you can create many favorites and use them later when working with workbooks. - Select attributes and features for your variable list by performing one or more of these actions: - Select a data set (program) from the Select Data Set drop down list.
+This will display features for that data set under the COMMON and CLINICAL SEARCH tabs. - Common Filter Selection Filters (attributes and features) that are fairly common across programs are displayed under the COMMON tab.
+Changing the data set will change the list of available filters. - \ Check the checkbox adjacent to each feature that you are interested in.
 They will display in the Selected Variables panel.

-(Note that checking these filters will also check the filters under the under programs, if they are on that list.) - Clinical Filter Feature Search Click on a program (TCGA, CCLE, TARGET, BEATAML1.0) and then click the CLINICAL SEARCH tab.
-This filter allows the user to search by any clinical feature in the selected program that is present in the most recent data uploaded for that program. - \ Enter one or more characters in the Feature Search field.
+- Clinical Filter Feature Search Click the CLINICAL SEARCH tab.
+This filter allows the user to search by any clinical feature in the selected data set (program).
+Changing the data set will change the list of available filters. - \ Enter one or more characters in the Feature Search field.
 A list of features containing these characters displays.
-Select a feature from the list and it will display in the Selected Variables panel. - Favorites Filter Selection Click on FAVORITES tab (in the same row as TCGA, CCLE, TARGET and BEATAML1.0 programs).
+Select a feature from the list and it will display in the Selected Variables panel. - Favorites Filter Selection From the Data Set drop down list, select Favorites.
 This displays your existing Variable Favorite lists, and their component features.
 These features can now be selected for a new Variable Favorite list by checking the checkbox adjacent to each feature that you are interested in.
-They will display in the Selected Variables panel. - User Data Filter Search- Click on USER DATA tab (in the same row as TCGA, CCLE, TARGET and BEATAML1.0 programs).
-This option allows you to select by filters that you have uploaded using the upload data functionality.
+They will display in the Selected Variables panel. - User Data Filter Search- From the Data Set drop down list, select User Data-User.
+This option allows you to select from filters that you have uploaded using the upload data functionality.
 It's separated by projects within your program; a drop down list will display the associated features. - Verify that all your selected filters are displayed in the Selected Variables panel on the right-hand side.
 Clicking Clear All will remove all selected filters. - Click Save As Favorite to save the Variable list.